-Not only the food is tasty as hell but there are things to eat and munchies all over the place!
+Mexican cuisine is tasty as hell, and you do not need to sit down at a restaurant to enjoy it.
 Street vending is super popular and this doesn’t mean you will only get a taco here and there.
 NO!
 You will get full dishes, snacks, coffee, fresh juices, smoothies… you name it!

-NOTE: if you are vegetarian, your food experience in Mexico will be reduced by approximately 95%, I’d say.
-What a shame, isn’t it?!
+NOTE: if you are a vegetarian, your food experience in Mexico will suffer some serious cuts.

 And culture is not only about exhibits locked inside rooms.
 You can feel the culture in the streets, closer to the people… this is very noticeable in Oaxaca, for example.
-The city walls are painted with beautiful graffiti, sculptures of little people invade downtown and all over you see posters of art fairs, craft markets, movie screenings… such a pleasure to see that so much is going on!
+The city walls are painted with beautiful graffiti, sculptures of little people invade downtown and all over you see posters of art fairs, craft markets or movie screenings.
+It’s such a pleasure to see that so much is going on!

 Mexico’s history is all over the country.
-It’s well-preserved historical sites like world-known Chichen Itza (one of the New Wonders of the World) or Teotihuacan, tell the tales of what this land was millenniums ago!
+Its well-preserved historical sites like world-famous Chichen Itza (one of the New Wonders of the World) or Teotihuacan, tell the tales of what this land was millenniums ago!
 You could spend a life-time in Mexico and still not visit all the ruins spread around the country.